Cumulocity-IoT/apama-streaming-analytics-docker-samples/README.md

 engine_* tools etc.

-The Docker build instruction should be run from the root of your Software AG installation e.g.  '/opt/softwareag/'.
+The Docker build instruction should be run from the root of your Software AG installation, for example '/opt/softwareag/'.
 From that directory, Docker can be asked to build the image using instructions from the Dockerfile:

     > docker build --tag apama --file ./Apama/samples/docker/image/Dockerfile .